 Once my students have a good general understanding of ecosystems, I like to have them create simple ecosystem books.
 I have students fold a half sheet of construction paper into fourths.
 I like to cut large 12×18 construction paper in half, so students have a 6×18 sheet of paper.
 Then, students label each section with a different term for ecosystems.
 Students draw a picture of an example of each term on the booklet.

 Have students create their own food chain.
 I provide students with a copy of the sun and five circles.
 Students draw a picture of a producer, something that gets their energy from the producer, and so on until all five circles include some plant or animal on the food chain.
 I like to start with food chains before I teach food webs, since these are much more basic for students.

-I use crafts very sparingly, but I absolutely could not resist these food chain collages.
+I use crafts very sparingly, but I absolutely could not resist these food chain collages when I was teaching ecosystems.
 It was so tempting to premake some templates for my students to use so everything could be nice and neat, but I wanted to give ownership to my students and to allow them to select any series of animals in a food chain.

 I love The Science Penguin’s Ecosystem Stations.
 I keep each station activity in a file folder.
 If the station requires cards, I keep the cards in sandwich bags in the folder.
 I love this resource, and I typically give students about three days to finish the booklet recording sheet.